Guganana/Unlog/README.md

 ```

 ## 📀 Compatibility
 Unlog has been tested to work from UE 4.26 to UE 5.3.
 Since the library targets C++14 features, it should teoretically support even older engine versions.
-It has also been tested on all the major operating systems: Windows, Linux and MacOS Ventura with their respective toolchains.
+It has also been tested on all the major operating systems: Windows, Linux and MacOS with their respective toolchains.

 ## ☯ What about UE_LOG?
-UE_LOG is the tried and tested method of logging in Unreal which has probably extensively used throughout thousands of games and projects.
+UE_LOG is the tried and tested method of logging in Unreal which is extensively used across thousands of games and projects.
 It's solid.
 It also means it's less accepting of changes, some of which could be benefitial to iteration times and usability.
-This project is an attempt to look into ways to improve logging in Unreal.
+Since this project is an attempt to find ways to enhance logging in Unreal, we're willing to sacrifice some of this stability for more features.

 ## 🔧 Setup
 To use Unlog clone this repository into the Source folder of your project or plugin.
 After cloning the folder structure should resemble `<ProjectName>/Source/Unlog/Unlog.h`.